Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 type Query {
   getAbout: About
   getmeal(time: MealTime!): Meal
 }
 ```

 <small>Note!
-Using an enum prevents spelling errors or things assumptions like bunch...</small>
+Using an enum prevents spelling errors or things assumptions like a bunch...</small>

 <!-- > -->